icapetti/icapetti/README.md

 - [ANP Crawler - a Scrapy spider that crawls fuel prices](https://github.com/icapetti/anp-crawler)
 <br>This crawler extracts data from ANP research on fuels and has two quality layers implemented:
   - Pipeline for data standardization
-  - Validator and Monitor, using Spidermon, to validate if the data are in the defined structure and typing and monitor the crawler statistics, such as minimum amount of extracted items, unwanted http status, errors, etc.
+  - Validator to validate if the data are in the defined structure and typing
+  - Monitor for monitoring the crawler statistics, such as minimum amount of extracted items, unwanted http status, errors, etc.

-  If any validation and monitoring items encounter issues, an alert is sent to a monitoring channel in Slack.
+  - Alerts to a Slack channel if one or more monitors failed
+  - All this process run in a EC2 instance on AWS
+  - Circle CI is used to manage the deploy process from Github to the EC2 instance

   The extracted data is saved in a gzip-compressed jsonlines file and sent to an AWS S3 bucket.

 ### Challenges and tests